Find the paper you didn’t know to search for.

 Devlin et al. · 2019 · 92k cites

-Query Semantic Scholar, OpenAlex and CrossRef at once — deduped and ranked by citation count.
-Add anything to your library in a click.
+Query Semantic Scholar, OpenAlex, Crossref and arXiv at once — deduped and ranked by citation count.
+It’s the free starting point, not the whole journey.

 Follow the citation graph